aaronklor/ean-android/README.md

 - sample-app: A sample Android app that uses the api-lib to make all of its calls.

 ##Downloading
-The output jars are hosted in Maven Central:
+The output jars are hosted in [Maven Central][mavencentral]:

     group: com.ean.mobile
     artifact: api-lib

 ##Building both the Library and the App
-It is possible to build the library and the app in a single step using the build.xml at the root of the project.
-This will build the library, publish it to a local artifactory repository, then resolve the dependencies of the Android project and fix up the local Android files and build the debug configuration of sample-app.
+It is possible to build the library and the app in a single step using the gradle build at the root of the project.

 ###Requirements

 - [Java JDK (1.6+)] [java]
-- [Apache Ant (1.7+)] [apache-ant]
 - [Android SDK] [android-sdk] needs to be installed and both the tools and platform-tools directories are assumed to be on the path.
 Additionally you'll need to have at least Android version 14 setup (4.0 Ice Cream Sandwich).

 ###Steps

-1. Download the source code from git: `git clone git://ExpediaInc/ean-android/ean-android.git`
+1. Download the source code from git: `git clone git@github.com:ExpediaInc/ean-android.git`

 2. Open a command line in the cloned directory: `cd ean-android`

-3. Now run the ant target to build the api-lib and sample-app: `ant`
+3. Now run the gradle task target to build the api-lib and sample-app: `gradlew :sample-app:assembleDebug`
-    - The library has now been built, published to a local artifactory repository, the app has had its dependencies resolved and has been built in the debug configuration.
+    - The library has now been built and imported into sample-app, and its apk built.

-4. The output apk can be found at `ean-android/sample-app/bin/sample-app-debug.apk` and can be installed using the command line function `adb install ean-android/sample-app/bin/sample-app-debug.apk`.
+4. The output apk can be found at `sample-app/build/apk/sample-app-debug-unaligned.apk` and can be installed using the command line function `adb install sample-app/build/apk/sample-app-debug-unaligned.apk`.
+    - Alternatively, the gradle task `installDebug` can do steps 3 and 4 in one step: `gradlew :sample-app:installDebug`

 ##Building Only The Library

 ###Requirements

 - [Java JDK (1.6+)] [java]
-- [Apache Ant (1.7+)] [apache-ant]

 ###Steps

-1. Download the source code from git: `git clone git://ExpediaInc/ean-android/ean-android.git`
+1. Download the source code from git: `git clone git@github.com:ExpediaInc/ean-android.git`

-2. Open a command line in the cloned directory: `cd ean-android/api-lib`
+2. Open a command line in the cloned directory: `cd ean-android`

-3. Run the ant command publish: `ant publish`
+3. Run the gradle task install: `gradlew :api-lib:install`

-3. You should now have built the api-lib and published it to the local artifactory repository.
+3. You should now have built the api-lib and published it to the local maven repository in: `~/.m2/`

-The build (assuming it worked properly) will have resolved dependencies (creating and populating a lib/ folder in the process), checked the project for style issues, run junit tests, built the javadoc, and built jars to the build/ directory.

-        ean-android/
-            api-lib/
-                build.xml
-                build/
-                    ean-api-lib.jar
-                    ean-api-lib-all.jar
-                lib/
-                    dependencies

-ean-api-lib.jar contains the minimal set of classes to use the library, whereas ean-api-lib-full.jar contains not only the classes, but their sources and the generated javadoc as well.
+4. The main, javadoc, and source jars can now be found in `api-lib/build/libs/`.

+####Without Publishing

-To build without publishing, just run the default ant target `ant`.
+To build without installing to the local repo, just run the assemble task: `gradlew :api-lib:assemble`.

-##Building Only The Sample App

-###Requirements

-- [Java JDK (1.6+)] [java]
-- [Apache Ant (1.7+)] [apache-ant]
-- [Android SDK] [android-sdk] needs to be installed and both the tools and platform-tools directories are assumed to be on the path.
-Additionally you'll need to have at least Android version 14 setup (4.0 Ice Cream Sandwich).

-###Steps
-1. Download the source code from git: `git clone git://ExpediaInc/ean-android/ean-android.git`
-    - Ensure the library has already been published as described above.

-2. Open a command line in the cloned directory: `cd ean-android/sample-app`

-4. Next you will need to use the android command line tool to setup your environment for the project: `android update project -p ./`.
-This will set up the environment-specific files for the project.

-5. Now sample-app can be built using `ant debug` the built project will be output to `ean-android/sample-app/bin/sample-app-debug.apk` and can then be pushed to an Android device or vm with `adb install ean-android/sample-app/bin/sample-app-debug.apk`

 ##IDE Setup Tips

+Use the appropriate Gradle plugin for your IDE.
+For Intellij, this is known as JetGradle.
+For Eclipse, it is Eclipse-Integration-Gradle.
+Android Studio comes with the gradle plugin built-in.

 ###api-lib
-- Do not include the android.jar on your classpath.
-The unit tests will be unable to run due to stubbing issues.
-- Include src/app and src/stubs as project files.
-    - src/stubs provides stub functionality from android.jar for use during development and testing, but does not need to be included with the output jar.
 - Add .json as a resource file type.
-This will allow certain IDEs (Intellij) to include the .json resources in the classpath for the tests that need them.
+This will allow certain IDEs (Intellij, at least) to include the .json resources in the classpath for the tests that need them.

 ###sample-app
-- run ant resolve.dependencies before setting up the project in your ide, as it will include all dependencies necessary.
-- there is no need to include the libs/ivy folder, or the libs/check folder in the ide.
-These are only used by the build to manage dependencies and perform checkstyle checks, respectively.

 ## More Help